Return to Top If I Had My Life To Live Over

 May I never quarrel with those nearest me, and be reconciled quickly if I should.

-May I never plot evil against others, and if anyone plot evil against me, may I escape unharmed and without the need to hurt anyone else.
+May I never plot evil against others, and if anyone plot evil against me,

 May I love, seek and attain only what is good.